-May 11, 2019: HTC has served us with a new Android Pie release roadmap, this time placing the U11’s release date at the end of May 2019.
-Owners of the U12+ will get in June while those of the U11+ will get the not at the end of June 2019.
+May 11, 2019: HTC has started rolling out Android 9 Pie to the HTC U11, just as promised.
+Owners of the U12+ will get it in June while those of the U11+ will get the nod at the end of June 2019.

 HTC might be having a turbulent time in the smartphone market, but the company isn’t giving up just yet.
 The Taiwanese company is only among the few Android smartphone vendors that have made their official Android Pie update plans known to the public, but there’s still some vagueness as far as the release date is concerned.

 Still, HTC has given us a list of devices that will be upgraded to Android 9 Pie when the time comes.
 Given the company’s current state in the smartphone industry, it doesn’t have a huge number of phones on the market and similarly, there aren’t many that will be getting the Android 9 update from HTC.

 - Expected release date of Android 9 update

 - Android Pie features: Feature flags | Digital Wellbeing | App actions